 Wise — Le Troisième Homme (Robin Notte on the Rhodes)

 The Blues Brothers & Ray Charles — Shake A Tail Feather

 St Germain — Deep In It (Alexandre Destrez on the Rhodes)

-The Beatles — Get Back (Billy Preston on the Rhodes)
+The Beatles and Billy Preston — Get Back

 Brad Mehldau — Will You Still Be Mine (bootleg recording with Brad Mehldau on the Rhodes)